CDLUC3/pal-museum-metadata/README.md

   - Has erc descriptive metadata
   - Has full file list
     - Url to the mods files
-      - Terry will build a web service to make these accessible to the ingest service
+      - Terry will build a web service to make these accessible to the ingest service (done)
     - Url to the image files
-      - Terry will build a web service to make these accessible to the ingest process
+      - Terry will build a web service to make these accessible to the ingest process (done)

 ## Tasks

-### Weeks 1-3 (does this include travel time?)
+### Weeks 1-3 (does this include travel time?) - starting Aug 9
 - Analyze match between files in the inventory vs identifiers in mods
   - List of matching image and metadata
   - List images missing metadata
   - List metadata missing images
-- Recommend local identifier(s) to utilize
+- Recommend local identifier(s) to utilize likely some form of: 0001.02.0001
 - Map mods fields to Merritt erc
 - Hand generate a manifest file for a single Pal Museum object (urls depend on where mods and images are served)
   - Create ingest manifest for an object with one or more files; supply metadata through Merritt UI